-You’d think I’d learn not to judge certain adventure trips offered out there given the LifeBus philosophy.
+You’d think I’d learn not to judge certain adventure trips out there.
 But I did.
 I previously poo-pooed the idea of a motorized rafting trip through the Grand Canyon – thought it was whimpy, that paddling was the only way to go.
 Probably because of my need to do everything the hard way.

 I was SO WRONG on all fronts.

 First off, I have to say I am one of the luckiest people on earth.
 I got the phone call of a lifetime on a Thursday night from one of my most generous friends.
 “Do you want to go rafting on the Grand Canyon?
 Two people (of 20) on the trip cancelled, we have two spots.
 If you can get to Flagstaff on Saturday, the trip is paid for.
 It’s an 8 day trip.”